RodneyShag/AWS_Redshift/readme.md

 # [Tutorial by Edureka](https://www.youtube.com/watch?v=fc5WPKnbam8)

-[What is a data warehouse?](https://youtu.be/fc5WPKnbam8?t=75) - a repository where data generated from your organization s operational systems is collected, transformed, and stored.
+[What is a data warehouse?](https://youtu.be/fc5WPKnbam8?t=75) - a repository where data generated from your organization's operational systems is collected, transformed, and stored.

 [What is Redshift?](https://youtu.be/fc5WPKnbam8?t=349) - a parallel, column-oriented database for analyzing data in your data warehouse.